Prime Minister of Antigua and Barbuda: Selection process

 The Office of the Prime Minister of Antigua and Barbuda is located in Botanical Gardens.
 It however is not the official residence.
 V.C.
 Bird used Tomlinson House as his official residence.
 Funds to build an official residence for the prime minister were instead used to build the Sir Vivian Richards Stadium.

 If a prime minister must be appointed while Parliament is dissolved, then, a person who was a member of the House of Representatives immediately before the dissolution may be appointed as prime minister.

 All prime ministers have been the leader of their political party, thus, a prospective prime minister must first be elected as party leader during the party convention that is usually held biennially.

 Acting prime minister

 The Governor-General may authorize another member of the Cabinet to perform those functions (other than the functions conferred by section 74(2) of the constitution) when the Prime Minister is not present in Antigua and Barbuda or is unable to do so due to illness or because of the restrictions of section 73(4) of this Constitution.
 That member may perform those functions until the Governor-General revokes his authority.

 Responsibilities

 The prime minister advises the Governor-General on appointments to the Cabinet of Antigua and Barbuda.
 Only the Prime Minister or, in his absence, the Minister the Prime Minister appoints in that regard, may call the Cabinet to order.
 Under section 73 of the constitution, the Governor-General must dismiss the Prime Minister or dissolve parliament in the event of a successful vote of no confidence.

-List

-This is a graphical lifespan timeline of the prime ministers of Antigua and Barbuda.
-They are listed in order of first assuming office.

-The following chart lists prime ministers by lifespan (living prime ministers on the green line), with the years outside of their premiership in beige.

-The following chart shows prime ministers by their age (living prime ministers in green), with the years of their premiership in blue.